 While the t-shirt and sticker were really fun projects to work on, there are some deeper meanings to how #KeepIt200 connects with the Sharp Hue brand.

-- We always give 100% to whatever problem we’re solving or project we endeavor.
+- We always give our best to whatever problem we’re solving or project we endeavor.

 - We really love things that are high-quality, built-to-last, and pay respect to our craft.

-- Because 200 OK means the website loaded successfully, we feel this strongly represents everything we do behind the scenes to create Beautiful Websites That Work®
+- Because 200 OK means the website loaded successfully, we feel this strongly represents everything we do behind the scenes at Sharp Hue to create Beautiful Websites That Work®